MeHelmy/princess/README.md

 # Princess (beta version)
-Princess is a fast and scalable framework to detect and report haplotype resolved Single Nucleotide Variants (SNV) amd Structural Variations (SVs) at scale.
-It can leverage your cluster enviroment to speed up the detection which starts with one or many fasta or fastq files.
+Princess is a fast and scalable framework to detect and report haplotype resolved Single Nucleotide Variants (SNV) and Structural Variations (SVs) at scale.
+It can leverage your cluster environment to speed up the detection which starts with one or many fasta or fastq files.

 ![princess](./pictures/leia.jpg)